-Whether you rank high or low in goal achievement, we encourage you to practice goal setting.
+Whether you rank high or low in goal achievement, practice goal setting.
 The simple act of writing a goal down (even if you never look at it) makes it 90% more likely to come true.
 Low scorers should start with smaller, easy win goals and practice this often.
 High scorers should set more challenging, directed goals that push their boundaries.